|

 ANTAIN:

-Variant of Irish/Gaelic Antaine,
+Variant spelling of Irish Gaelic Antaine,

 possibly meaning "invaluable."